shaimaa-hshalaby/Angular_Guide/12- Angular Authentication/README.md

     Notice that the endpoint, request body and response body will be changed according to the backend APIs, So the following endpoint, request and response are specific to the firebase

-   - The following is a screenshot from the Firebase Authentication documentation
+   - The following is a screenshot from the Firebase Authentication documentation for signup API

       ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/3ba9364d-57b4-4722-9675-5be6cebd2720)